Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Introduction

-This repository offers a comprehensive investment strategy for Bitcoin (BTC).
-It combines multiple technical indicators and real-time on-chain data, which allows investors to make informed decisions regarding entry and exit points in the BTC market.
-This startegy delivers consistent returns while minimising drawdown risk.
+This repository provides a comprehensive investment strategy for Bitcoin (BTC).
+It combines multiple technical indicators and real-time on-chain data, which allows investors to make informed decisions regarding entry and exit points in the volatile BTC market.
+The startegy is designed to help achieve cumulative returns while minimising drawdown risk.
 The aim of this implementation is to provide a holistic approach to BTC investments, considering both trend direction and momentum signals.

-## Cumulative Return with Minimal Drawdown Risk

-This implementation is designed to help achieve a cumulative return with minimal drawdown risk.
-By combining multiple indicators and on-chanin data such as trading volume, ease-of-movement and RSI etc., investors get a clearer market perspective on the volatile BTC market while aiming for consistent returns.

 ## Example period